AngelLagr/Convolutional-Autoencoder-for-Image-Compression/README.md

 The convolutional autoencoder model is trained to learn efficient image representations.
 It uses a mean squared error (MSE) loss function to minimize the difference between the original and the reconstructed images.
 The model is implemented using PyTorch and trained using the Adam optimizer.

-The model is trained on EuroSAT images, resized to 64x64 pixels, and evaluated on the ability to reconstruct the images after compression.
+The model is trained on EuroSAT images, resized to 64x64 pixels during the training process, and evaluated on the ability to reconstruct the images after compression.

 ---